Harsh7054/Harsh7054/README.md

 ### Hi there 👋
-🌱 I’m currently learning Java,Verilog and C.
+🌱 I’m currently learning Javascript.
 📫 How to reach me: kumarharsh07054@gmail.com